rqh656418510/hexo-waline-next/README.md

   comment_count: true # If false, comment count will only be displayed in post page, not in home page
   requiredMeta: [] # Set required fields: [nick] | [nick, mail]
   libUrl: # Set custom waline cdn url
-  avatarCDN: # Set custom gravatar cdn url
+  avatarCDN: # Set custom avatar cdn url
   copyright: true # Display the footer copyright information
   qiniuDebug: false # print the error message of the picture uploaded by qiniu
   qiniuDomain: # The custom domain for qiniu, e.g https://qiniu.example.cn